 - Summarize your thesis/talk in a sentence, rather than using an overall subject (eg: not “Thinking in business”, which doesn’t tell us what you are going to say, but “Why your thinking matters more to your bottom line than you’d realize”)

-Next, in the outline, put your tested, specific, compelling outline of the idea you’d like to share (you HAVE tested your idea to see what people love about it right?).
+Next, in the outline, put your tested, specific, compelling outline of the idea you’d like to share.
 200-300 words is a perfect length (less, and you haven’t put enough detail, more, and the event organizers won’t want to read it all).
 Make it clear how your idea fits the theme, and specify the main points you are going to make.
+For more on finding a great idea and learning the parts about it to include in a pitch (eg: the full development process of the idea, title, outline etc.), check out the TED Topic Development System

 Example: Here’s an example of a real TED Talks application we got: